shivvor2/Multi-Round-AgentRAG/README.md

-# “AgentRAG: An Agent-Enhanced Retrieval-Augmented Generation Pipeline for multiround conversation
+# “MultiRound AgentRAG: An Agent-Enhanced Retrieval-Augmented Generation Pipeline for multiround conversation

 (This version is usuable but the prompts for the agents are not yet optimized, behavior of the system might not be stable)